rabbitmq/rabbitmq-server/deps/rabbitmq_consistent_hash_exchange/README.md

 ## What it Does

 This plugin adds a consistent-hash exchange type to RabbitMQ.
+This exchange type uses consistent hashing ([intro blog post 1](http://www.martinbroadhurst.com/Consistent-Hash-Ring.html), [intro blog post 2](http://michaelnielsen.org/blog/consistent-hashing/)) to distribute messages between the bound queues.
+It is recommended to get a basic understanding of the concept before evaluating this plugin.

 In various scenarios, you may wish to ensure that messages sent to an exchange are consistently and equally distributed across a number of